krithika117/OnlineOrganizationManagementSystem/README.md

 - Amazon Relational Database System (RDS)

 ## Conclusion
-TeamSync provides a comprehensive set of tools for managing an organization's daily activities.
+Teamsync provides a comprehensive set of tools for managing an organization's daily activities.
 From task and team management to customer support and project archival, it provides everything needed to manage a modern organization.
 With user authentication and authorization, and user account management, it provides a secure and efficient way to manage the organization's resources.
-Its integration with Amazon RDS provides scalable, reliable, and cost-effective database storage for the organization's data.
+Its integration with Amazon RDS provides scalable, reliable storage for the organization's data.